dbronshteynCS/cse15l-lab-reports/lab-report-3-week-6.md

 - ### **`ssh` command logging me into account:**

-    Logging into my ieng6 by using the alias I chose: `ieng6`.
+    I logged into my ieng6 by using the alias I chose: `ieng6`.

     ![SSHieng6](Week6ImagesFolder/SSHieng6.png)